 Wait…what do all of those words mean?

-It is really quite simple.
-Read on, and we’ll demystify some of the terms used to describe face-to-face engagement.
+It is really quite simple to define experiential marketing.
+Read on to see 7 experiential marketing terms defined.
+We’ll demystify some of the terms used to describe face-to-face engagement.

 - Experiential Marketing – Bringing a brand to life by building memorable experiences for consumers.
 Creates Brand Fanatics.
 This is an umbrella term used in many marketing circles to denote anything that happens in the “Event or Field Marketing” world.